-#3 Updated by Hannah Burk about 6 years ago
+#3 Updated by Hannah Burk almost 9 years ago

 I'm not sure I would be able to reproduce the issue myself - and I don't intend to try for fear of corrupting more data.
 I am working with a Postgres database updating table geometry through the database connection in QGIS.
 I had been working through an open connection for over an hour, committing changes periodically, when a commit corrupted the geometry in the db table.
 The lines that I had been working on - filtered by attribute in the SQL query - became invalid.
 The rest of the lines we unaffected - implies the invalidity was a result of something in the SQL update/commit?

 I wish I could give you more information than this.
 Thank you for your time!